Jacob-OTW/BCOTI/README.md

 6. Once you made all your changes, reboot the unit to run it on the normal mode.
 Then use the push button to cycle through your active presets.

 ### Recommended Settings
 - Burn protection.
 This will automatically close the shutter of the thermal camera if you look at something very hot, like a fire, or the sun.
-Note that when the unit is not powered, the shutter is in the open position, so it's high recommended you cover the lens when the unit is not in use.
+Note that when the unit is not powered, the shutter is in the open position, so it's highly recommended you cover the lens when the unit is not in use.
 Very hot object can burn the actual sensor.
 - Auto Shutter.
 This will do Non-Uni

 # Bill-of-materials